-The Authority restated its beginning net position of governmental activities by \$256,951, in order to eliminate deferred issuance costs from the Statement of Net Position, in conjunction with the implementation of GASB Statement No. 65 - "Items Previously Reported as Assets and Liabilities".
-The restatement also included an adjustment of \$1.75 million due to the Authority's hazardous materials program.
-Additional information regarding GASB Statement No. 65 is included in Note 3 to the Authority's audited financial statements for Fiscal Year 2012-13.
-See Appendix B - "Comprehensive Annual Financial Report of the Authority for the Fiscal Year ended June 30, 2013" attached hereto.
+The Authority restated its beginning net position of governmental activities by \$256,951, in order to eliminate deferred issuance costs from the Statement of Net Position, in conjunction with the implementation of GASB Statement No. 65.
+Additional information regarding this new accounting standard is included in Note 3 to the Authority's audited financial statements for Fiscal Year 2012-13.